Subscription 790/year or 195/quarter

 Employees in health, care and education are probably often frustrated in their powerlessness about issues they are faced with.
 In situations of limited time, resources, and knowledge (where the latter is certainly difficult to both recognize and admit), it may be a relief to find a diagnosis that can be carefully wrapped in the patient. defined by certain symptoms and may, consciously or unconsciously, be abused.

 Dementia is one good example of such a diagnosis.
-It comes with a lovely, large bag that holds a wealth of ailments and symptoms.
-Down in the black hole one can throw not only cognitive impairment, lack orienteringsleepiness and mood swings, but also frustration, depression, restlessness, depression, anxiety, sleep disorders, fatigue, unstable gait, falling tendency, high and low blood pressure and blood sugar, eating disorders, extreme overweight and underweight, dehydration and most other things.
-Ailments that would be investigated in the "real" world, but which are often written off as part of a seemingly endless and all-encompassing symptom picture.
+It comes with a delicious, large bag that contains a wealth of ailments and symptoms.
+Down into the black hole one can throw not only cognitive impairment, lack of orientation and mood swings, but also frustration, low mood, restlessness, depression, anxiety, sleep disorders, fatigue, unsteady gait, tendency to fall, too high and too low blood pressure and blood sugar, eating disorders, extreme overweight and underweight, dehydration and most other things.
+Ailments that would have been investigated in the "real" world, but which are often written off as part of an apparently endless and all-encompassing symptom picture.

 Most of us would have quickly degenerated if we were exposed to the conditions many nursing home residents live under.
 At the top of the food pyramid, for example, juice and a slice of wheat bread with jam often sit; cauliflower soup with no visible traces of cauliflower; frozen pizza and sour cream porridge.
 The latter served without either porridge stick or shyness and called dinner.
 Anders Behring Breivik's Fjordland food would probably have been a strong improvement compared to this menu, and his much talked about cold coffee would be received with thanks from residents who literally sit still and dry out.